 UN police and troops are the core of UN peacekeeping.
 They are what makes a mission a mission.
 The standards of behaviour they set are therefore likely to resonate throughout the mission

 Matthew Rycroft, at the time UK Permanent Representative to the UN, once said peacekeeping is the 'jewel in the UN crown'.
 UN Peacekeeping is and should remain the gold standard for peacekeeping.
 It should lead by example.
-If the issue of sexual violence can be addressed among those that wear blue helmets troops, this will have enormous normative value, and dissuade perpetrators of all stripes.
+If the issue of sexual violence can be addressed among those that wear blue helmets, this will have enormous normative value, and dissuade perpetrators of all stripes.

 What has the UN’s approach been thus far?

 The UN has a “zero tolerance” approach to any form of Sexual Exploitation and Abuse.
-This was recommended by Zeid bin Ra'ad Zeid al-Hussein, then Jordanian Permanent Representative to the UN, and now United Nations High Commissioner for Human Rights, in his 2005 report.
+This was recommended by Zeid bin Ra'ad Zeid al-Hussein, then Jordanian Permanent Representative to the UN, and subsequently United Nations High Commissioner for Human Rights, in his 2005 report.
 Zeid felt that such an approach was needed to combat the culture of casual acceptance of sexual abuse to be found in UN missions, a culture best summed up by Yasushi Akashi, the head of a previous UN mission to Cambodia (UNTAC) who when challenged on the subject responded that "boys will be boys".